 Effective company culture is a force multiplier.
 With it team leaders can distribute decision making.
-Without it even small decisions need to go up the chain of command.
+Without it even small decisions either need to go up the chain of command (or they get made badly).
 It stands to reason that for a remote team, being clear about what the company culture is is important.

 When people speak about corporate culture today, things tend to get wishy-washy.
 Corporate culture was first defined in 1951 by Dr. Jaques as: "the culture of the factory is its customary and traditional way of thinking and doing of things, which is shared to a greater or lesser degree by all its members, and which new members must learn, and at least partially accept, in order to be accepted into service in the firm...".
 It's a long definition that approximates to "you need to fit in with how we do things around here."